WouterBant/GEVit-DL2-Project/Blogpost_wouter.md

     </tbody>
 </table>

+TODO need a figure for this

-The non equivariant model trained on MNIST, attained an accuracy around 29% on rotation MNIST.
-This model can accurately predict the digits that are in their normal orientation, but has a hard time predicting heavily rotated images.
-The best approach approach that doesn't require any learning is taking the transformation that gives the highest probability to one particular class, achieving a test accuracy of 49%.
-This can be explained by the model being uncertain to transformations of digits that were unseen during training but assigning high probability to digits close to their original orientation.
-However, the digit 6 rotated by 180 degrees is likely to be predicted a 9, hence this method is not watertight.
+The non-equivariant model trained on MNIST attained an accuracy of around 29% on rotation MNIST.
+This model can accurately predict the digits in their normal orientation but struggles with heavily rotated images.
+The best approach that doesn't require any learning is selecting the transformation that gives the highest probability to one particular class, achieving a test accuracy of 49%.
+This can be explained by the model being uncertain about transformations of digits that were unseen during training but assigning high probability to digits close to their original orientation.
+However, a digit 6 rotated by 180 degrees is likely to be predicted as a 9, indicating that this method is not foolproof.

 Interestingly, the models that require learning perform much better in this experiment.
-Aggregating the embeddings with multi headed attention even leads to an accuracy of about 92% with keeping all parameters of the original model fixed.
-However, when finetuning the whole model, taking the mean or sum of the embeddings is again more effective.
+Aggregating the embeddings with multi-head attention even leads to an accuracy of about 92% while keeping all parameters of the original model fixed.
+However, similar to the previous results, when fine-tuning the entire model, taking the mean or sum of the embeddings proves to be more effective.

 #### 3. Training on 10% of rotation MNIST and evaluating on rotation MNIST.
-One key advantage of equivariant models is their data efficiency, owing to the way inductive biases are incorporated (citation needed).
-Therefore, we now compare the performance of post hoc methods against the equivariant models used in (paper citation needed) when training on only 10% of the rotated MNIST dataset.
+One key advantage of equivariant models is their data efficiency, owing to the way inductive biases are incorporated (TODO citation needed).
+Therefore, we now compare the performance of post hoc methods against the equivariant models used in (TODO paper citation needed) when training on only 10% of the rotated MNIST dataset.

+We also evaluated the performance of GE-ViT when trained on a reduced dataset comprising only 10% of the total data.
+Interestingly, we observed that this model reached convergence after 600 epochs, achieving a test accuracy of only 83.55%.
+However, this accuracy was notably lower compared to when the model was trained on the complete training set.

 <table>
     <thead>